hrebynakha/DevOps_online_Kyiv_2022Q1Q2/m2/task2.1/README.md

 ## Share Folder
-Creating share folder from Ubuntu Desktop and Host (Windows OS) We creating early VM with name VM-2 and hostname **vm-2-hrebynakha** In runned mashine we Clicke to *Device-->Insert Guest ..*
+Creating share folder from Ubuntu Desktop and Host (Windows OS) We creating early VM with name VM-2 and hostname **vm-2-hrebynakha** In runned mashine we Click to *Device-->Insert Guest ..*
 When we confirm setum on machine we have seen the output of insatalling some need modeles:
 ![Screen Installing  progress](images/Screenshot_17.png)
 After module success installed turn off the machine and make Folder.